tsedio/tsed-engines/packages/engines/readme.md

 <hr />

-> Template engine consolidation library (inspired by consolidate) written in TypeScript.
+> Template engine consolidation library (inspired from consolidate) written in TypeScript.

 ## Feature

 - Support multiple engine library,
 - Extendable - You can register your own engine,
 - Configurable,
-- Agnostic from Express/Koa (but compatible with Express)
+- Agnostic from Express/Koa (but compatible with Express).

 ## Installation